rberends/choco-excercise/README.md

-Please put all numbers into an **array** and add them to each other, console.log() the resulting sum of all elements in the array.
+Please put all numbers into an **array**, console.log() the resulting sum of all elements in the array.

 ## 2: Substract numbers